Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Block-Node.md

 Selecting a block node from this menu will add it to the context.

-Selecting a block node in the context and pressing “Delete” or right clicking and selecting “Delete” will remove the block from the context.
+Selecting a block node entry in the context and pressing “Delete” or right clicking and selecting “Delete” will remove the block from the context.

 ### Automatically Add or Remove Blocks

 Blocks can also be added or removed from a context automatically based on the user’s Shader Graph Preferences.
-If Automatically Add or Remove Blocks is enabled, the required Block nodes for a certain Target or Material type will be added automatically.
+If `Automatically Add or Remove Blocks` is enabled, the required Block nodes for a certain Target or Material type will be added automatically.
 Any incompatible block nodes that have no connections and default values will be removed from the context automatically.

-If Automatically Add or Remove Blocks is disabled, no block nodes will ever be automatically added or removed.
+If `Automatically Add or Remove Blocks` is disabled, no block nodes will ever be automatically added or removed.
 All required Block nodes must be added manually by the user based on the selected target and material settings.

 ## Active and Inactive Blocks